When are your auctions and how can I get a copy of the catalogue?

 How do I know what condition the bottles I’m bidding on are in?

 We want you to know exactly what you are bidding on so any special or unusual conditions will be listed with each lot.
-For a key to some of the terms used to describe unusual conditions and a guide to the generally accepted conditions (conditions that will not be listed) please refer to the front of the pdf version of the catalogue.
+For a key to some of the terms used to describe unusual conditions and a guide to the generally accepted conditions (conditions that will not be listed) please refer to the terms and conditions page.

 How do I bid?